 - Saying Too Much:

 - After going on a long tirade about how he committed the crimes due to being under Manson's spell, Holden points that Manson also told him to hit other houses after Cielo Drive, but he went home instead.
 Watson says that he was tired.
-His will was nulified by Manson, yet tireness alone could override it?
+His will was nullified by Manson, yet tiredness alone could override it?

 - In a non-verbal example, he shuts up and stares everytime a black convict walks by.
 This evidences his animosity for black people, and how he was pre-conditioned to buy into Manson's "Helter Skelter" scenario (a race war would break out, with blacks coming on top and genociding the whites except for the Family, yet the blacks would also be stupid and servile enough to submit to the Family without question).